 The Paleo people evolved and changed over the years into the Archaic peoples.
-The Archaic peoples transformed the Paleo people’s unfluted projectile point into a notched point that was more reliable and easier to tie to the shafts.
+The Archaic peoples transformed the Paleo people’s unfluted projectile point into a side-notched point that was more reliable and easier to fasten to the shafts.
 The Archaic people’s tool box included the grooved axes.
 Dr. H. C. Shetrone, formerly of the Ohio State Museum (now Ohio Historical Society) once stated that all grooved axes are from the Archaic period.
 This holds true; Col. Vietzen also agreed with this statement.
 Celts, an ungrooved axe, were the successor to the fully-grooved, three-quarter-grooved, and half-grooved axes.
 These tools ranged greatly in size and shape.
 Overall, they were a heavy-duty tool crafted of a hard stone, being granite or other hard stones.
 Sometimes celts were of slate or even flint.
 These people had seasonal sites they would often visit each year.

 The Archaic peoples slowly evolved into the Woodland people.
 These people are characteristic of developing a much improved form of pottery.
 The thicker the pottery, the older it is.
 The Adena peoples and the Hopewell peoples lived during the Woodland time.
 The Adena peoples had developed a stemmed projectile point or spear.
 The Hopewell people were highly developed.
 Their use of mica (from the Carolinas) and highly sought after obsidian (volcanic glass) for ceremonial pieces is a characteristic of this culture.
 Throughout Col. Vietzen’s more than sixty-five years in archaeology, he came to believe that this culture, the Hopewells, were at the top of the prehistoric peoples.
 He also felt that man is “going down the other side of the hill,” at this present time in our history.
 He may be correct.

 The Hopewells had developed the birdstone, an ornament that’s use is still questioned today.
 Some archaeologists have been found in burials on top of the individual’s skull.
 This has brought up the idea that it was used to carry the person’s spirit to the heavens.
 More research is needed to recognize the intended use of these intriguing artifacts.